 There are eleven other funds for which the City Council appropriates Fiscal expenditures.
-They are the Hotel/Motel Tax Fund, the Convention Services Fund, Special Recreation Fund, the Pines Theater Fund, the Ellen Trout Zoo Building Fund, the Court Security/Technology Fund, Main Street/Community Development Improvement Fund, The Animal Control Kurth Grant, the Animal Attic Gift Funds, Equipment Acquisition and Replacement Fund, and Technology Amortization Fund.
+They are the Hotel/Motel Tax Fund, the Convention Services Fund, Special Recreation Fund, the Pines Theater Fund, the Ellen Trout Zoo Building Fund, the Court Security/Technology Fund, , The Animal Control Kurth Grant, the Animal Attic Gift Funds, the Marketing & Tourism Fund, the Equipment Acquisition and Replacement Fund, and Technology Amortization Fund.